New limit theorems related to free multiplicative convolution: Lambert function and infinite divisibility of the limit distribution

-} \end{itemize} \end{rem} \begin{rem} We also know that there exists the similar moment sequence.
-In the paper by Dykema and Haagerup \cite{DyHa04}, they find a limit distribution of DT-operator DT($0,\delta_{0}$).
-The moment of their one is $m_{n}=\frac{n^{n}}{(n+1)!}$. \end{rem}
+We also know that there exists the similar moment sequence.
+In the paper by Dykema and Haagerup \cite{DyHa04}, they find a limit distribution of DT-operator DT($1,\delta_{0}$).
+The moment of their one is $m_{n}=\frac{n^{n}}{(n+1)!}$.
+A natural question arises: how do we realize this limit theorem via random matrix model?